 Oil is discharged to sea under Spirit Energy's oil discharge permits at the South Morecambe and J6A platforms.
-The oil discharge permit for the Hummingbird Spirit FPSO Chestnut field is managed by Altera Infrastructure Hummingbird Production Limited (was named Teekay).
+The oil discharge permit for the Hummingbird Spirit FPSO Chestnut field is managed by Altera Infrastructure Hummingbird Production Limited (named Teekay) that sailed away at the end of June 2022.
 Small volumes of oil were also discharged as part of drilling operations (well testing and cleanup) at the Chestnut and Chiswick fields.